Raymond Finch

 Deadline for registration (new academic year)

 Admission is currently open.
-We encourage parents to enrol as soon as possible.
+We encourage parents to enrol as soon as possible as demand is strong.

 Students can join after academic year begins